Grants and Scholarships

 Note: Petrie grants will not be given for tuition cost, college debts or legal representation.

-Applications are available in the Office of Enrollment Management in Room V-114.
+Applications are available in The Office of Student Affairs in A-216.